GENERAL & WEB

 Grandly ornate, Moorish-style synagogue with distinctive tall dome, consecrated on Dec.
 8, 1893.
 The web page (on the Jewish community web site) provides a detailed history of the synagogue, in the context of the history of the Jewish community.
 It includes pictures and architectural designs.

 Part of the Great Choral Synagogue complex, this synagogue was dedicated in 1886.
 It reopened in 2015 after five years of renovation work.
 (Click HERE to see videos.)
 This web page gives its history (and more can be found on the web page for the Great Choral Synagogue): “Its stucco ceiling was created by sculptor Moisei Anoli; Aron-ha-Kodesh was made by cabinet-maker Berman and gilder Solomon Antovil.
 The Small synagogue functioned as Temporary synagogue until the Grand Synagogue prayer hall was ready (1893).
 In 1894, when the seven Jewish chapels officially existing in the city were closed down by Government’s decree, the Small Synagogue began to be used as Chassidic merchants’ chapel.
 It has remained Chassidic up to this day.”

 38 Ruza Luksmburg Street

 The Great Choral Synagogue in this town in western Siberia was built in 1902.
 Confiscated by the Soviet regime, it was returned to Jewish community ownership in 1999.
 A decade later, It was completely restored inside and out and rededicated in 2010.
 The restoration included placing a new on the central tower — the original dome had been removed.
 In addition to a prayer hall, the complex now includes a community center, classrooms, a library, children’s playrooms, a mikveh, a Judaica shop and a cafe.

-The architect, Israel-based Ignat Feldblum, posted a Facebook gallery showing the renovation of the building and its completed form, as well as pictures on his web site.
+The architect, Israel-based Ignat Feldblum, posted a Facebook gallery showing the renovation of the building and its completed form.